Archaeological Survey and Geomatics

 In this module we will look at the main surveying techniques in current use within archaeology.
 Through a combination of detailed lectures and regular practical sessions, we will explore the full range of techniques, from tapes and compasses, total-stations, GPS, through to 3D laser scanning and digital photogrammetry together with their application in archaeology.

-Practical work is an important part of this module, with regular practical sessions and a dedicated survey day when you can apply the techniques you have learned the primary recording of archaeological landscape features.
+Practical work is an important part of this module, with regular practical sessions, the opportunity to develop new software skills, and a dedicated survey day when you can apply the techniques you have learned to the primary recording of archaeological landscape features.

 - Use of distance and angle measurements